Trade in Services Agreement (TISA)

-Since the negotiations were launched in March 2013, eight rounds of negotiations have taken place in Geneva and one more is planned for this year.
+Since the negotiations were launched in March 2013, nine rounds of negotiations have taken place in Geneva and five more are planned for 2015.
 At the end of 2013, the text negotiations were advanced enough to allow the TISA parties to table initial offers.
-During the September2014 round, discussions focused on a number of proposals including transparency, domestic regulations, telecommunication services and e-commerce, environmental services, financial services, transportation, and movement of natural persons.
+Parties intend to intensify market access negotiations over the next year.
+During the December 2014 round, discussions focused on a number of proposals including transparency, domestic regulations, telecommunication services and e-commerce, environmental services, financial services, transportation, and movement of natural persons.

 The services industry includes sectors such as telecommunications services, financial services, computer services, retail distribution, transportation, environmental services, express delivery, energy services and professional services (e.g. accountants, lawyers, architects and engineers).

 - Find out more and participate in Public consultations on TISA.